-The Aura Gravity Retrofits are designed to fit over an existing base of the same diameter.
+The Aura Gravity Retrofits will fit over an existing base of the same diameter.
 This allows for easy installation without damaging the roofing material.
 The vent removes heat from the attic in the summer and moisture in the winter allowing for proper ventilation.
 This retrofit comes in an array of sizes to fit all roofing needs.

 The Aura Gravity Ventilator works like a roof turbine but with no moving parts.

-Even the smallest breeze can create exhaust ventilation so that air is drawn out of the gravity vent.
-This movement of air is proportional to the wind speed and is measured in cubic feet per minute (CFM) In addition, the round design is aerodynamic to withstand wind speeds up to 200 mph.
+Even the smallest breeze can create exhaust ventilation to draw air out of the gravity vent.
+In addition, the round design is aerodynamic to withstand wind speeds up to 200 mph.
 This is much more efficient compared to a typical wind turbine vent, which is open to the sky; Thus allowing rain and snow to get inside when it is not in motion.

 The diameter size of all roof vents determines the Net Free Area, also known as the "NFA".
 NFA is the measured amount of opening each vent offers at each specific size. to be available for venting air through a specific vent size.
 The calculator below will find the overall number of vents needed to effectively ventilate the targeted attic space.